 Third-party player links do not expire, so anyone can view your videos through these URLs.
 If you add them to a third-party player outside of Vimeo, people may be able to find and share these links.

-Please note: When you paste a third party player link in a browser, it redirects to a link with an expiring token.
-When sharing third party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/external/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or or https://gcs-vimeo.akamaized.net).
+Please note: When you paste a third-party player link in a browser, it redirects to a link with an expiring token.
+When sharing third-party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/progressive_redirect/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or https://gcs-vimeo.akamaized.net).
 Also, modifying the URL in any way will result in a 403 error.

-We also cannot count finishes or any engagement / duration stats for these plays.
-In many cases, we will still be able to detect the website where the view is happening, the location of the view, and the device, however, this is less reliable than it would be with our own player.
+We also cannot count finishes or engagement analytics for views outside of the Vimeo player.
+In many cases, we will still be able to detect the website where the view is happening, the location of the view, and the device, however, this data is less reliable in third-party players.

 If you downgrade to Basic or Plus, any direct links you've shared or embedded will no longer work (for example, your embedded video will no longer load).
-If you decide to re-upgrade to PRO, Business, or Premium, your links will automatically reactivate.
+If you decide to re-upgrade to Pro or higher, your links will automatically reactivate.